iobroker-community-adapters/ioBroker.smappee/README.md

 ![smpmqt](https://github.com/forelleblau/ioBroker.smappee/blob/master/admin/smpmqt.png)

-enter your ioBroker´s Ip followed by the port you specified for the mqtt-broker (default is 1883), i.e. tcp://192.168.1.111:1883
+Enter your ioBroker´s Ip followed by the port you specified for the mqtt-broker (default is 1883), i.e. tcp://192.168.1.111:1883

-enter username & password you specified configuring your mqtt-broker.
+Enter username & password you specified configuring your mqtt-broker.
 Then hit "Apply changes and restart monitor".

 And now it´s time to